Emmotes/ic_spoilers/docs/index.md

 # New Event Champions

-These are the event champions that are upcoming and all the information we know about them.
+These are the new event champions that are upcoming and all the information we know about them.

 <span class="indexChampionTableColumn">
 {::nomarkdown}